Tech Tips & Guides

 Enjoyed this guide?
 Follow our FaceBook page, Linkedin profile or Instagram account for more tech insights and tips.
 If you need personalized assistance to improve your FPS in gaming, don’t hesitate to contact Esmond Service Centre – our experts can help you achieve the smoothest gameplay experience.

-Reviewed and originally published by Esmond Service Centre on June 3, 2025
+Reviewed and published by Esmond Liu, Founder & Lead Technician Trainer at Esmond Service Centre, on June 3, 2025

 FPS stands for Frames Per Second, indicating how many frames your system displays per second, impacting game smoothness and responsiveness.